ricnogfer/pypsatopo/README.md

     python pypsatopo.py my_network.nc --generator-filter "wind|solar|CHP"
     ```

 - By default, excluded components (due to, e.g., filtering) are not shown in the topographical representation of a network.
-In certain situations, however, it might be useful to understand where selected (included) components are located in the full representation (i.e. among excluded components).
-To show selected components in the topographical representation of a network among excluded components, set parameter `context = True`.
+In certain situations, however, it might be useful to understand where selected (included) components are located in the full representation (i.e. amongst excluded components).
+To show selected components in the topographical representation of a network amongst excluded components, set parameter `context = True`.
 While selected components are shown with the appropriate colors, excluded components are shown with faded colors (to distinguish them from the formers, visually speaking).
 As an example, the following generates the topographical representation of a network where only the loads containing the word `agriculture` in their names are selected (and all other loads are displayed with faded colors):

     ```python
     pypsatopo.generate(my_network, load_filter = ".*agriculture.*", context = True)